rdegges/python-ipify/README.rst

 **Not yet released.**

+- Fixing URLs in the README / comments to point to https URLs.
+Thanks to `@ktdreyer <https://github.com/ktdreyer>`_ for the pull request!
 - Fixing typo in the README.
 Thanks `@prologic <https://github.com/prologic>`_ for the find!
 - Adding a working test for exercising ``ServiceError`` exceptions.
 Improves